 Setting up Star Wars: Jedi Challenges

-You navigate the on-screen menus using a combination of lightsaber movements and tilting your head.
+There are three buttons on the headset and two on the lightsaber and you navigate the on-screen menus using a combination of lightsaber movements and tilting your head.
 While fairly intuitive for adults, this will take time for younger kids.

 Holochess, strategic combat and lightsaber battles

 This real-time strategy (RTS) game retains the top down diagonal perspective from traditional RTS games such as Age of Empires.
 It lets you move around the battlefield by walking or tilting your head, though it doesn't change perspective.

-Holding the lightsaber is always a bit of a thrill, especially when you hear that iconic power-up sound.
+Holding the lightsaber is always a bit of a thrill, especially when you hear that iconic power-up sound (use headphones for best effect).
 Combat is fun in practice at first, though you quickly find you don't need real Jedi-class lightsaber skills since you can just wave the thing around like crazy until you hit your enemies.